pyeventsourcing/esdbclient/README.md

 `backwards` is `True`, then events are returned in reverse order.

-If `backwards` is `False` and `commit_position` is `None`, the database's events will be returned in the order they were recorded starting from the first recorded event.
+If `backwards` is `False` and `commit_position` is `None`, the database's events will be returned in the order they were recorded, starting from the first recorded event.
 This is the default behavior of `read_all_events()`.
-If `backwards` is `True` and `commit_position` is `None`, the database's events will be returned in reverse order starting from the last recorded event.
+If `backwards` is `True` and `commit_position` is `None`, the database's events will be returned in reverse order, starting from the last recorded event.

 The optional `filter_exclude` argument is a sequence of regular expressions that